MattCSmith/Project-365/README.md

 ## Day 2
 Today was really a project architecture day.
 Starting out with project mapping, followed by creating some Contentful content types and finished up with a little component.

+## Day 3
+Spent an hour today building out the footer component, making consideration on how I want to integrate this to Contentful in the near future.
+Also spent a little time considering a couple of features I want to implement down the road.